Rudolf Hess: Capture

-Hess' flight, but not his destination or fate, was first announced by Munich Radio in Germany on the evening of 12 May.
+Hess's flight, but not his destination or fate, was first announced by Munich Radio in Germany on the evening of 12 May.
 The following day, Hitler sent Foreign Minister Joachim von Ribbentrop to give the news in person to Mussolini, and the British press was permitted to release full information about events that same day.
 On 14 May, Ilse Hess finally learned that her husband had survived the trip when news of his fate was broadcast on German radio.

+Hitler worried that Germany's allies, Italy and Japan, would perceive Hess's act as an attempt by Hitler to secretly open peace negotiations with the British.
+Hitler contacted Mussolini specifically to reassure him otherwise.
+For this reason, Hitler ordered that the German press should characterise Hess as a madman who made the decision to fly to Scotland entirely on his own, without Hitler's knowledge or authority.
+Subsequent German newspaper reports described Hess as "deluded, deranged," indicating that his mental health had been affected by injuries sustained during World War I. Some members of Hitler's cabinet, including Göring and Propaganda Minister Joseph Goebbels, believed this only made matters worse, because if Hess truly were mentally ill, he should not have held an important government position.
+Goebbels commented in his diary that the German public was wondering how "such a fool" could be second to Hitler.